Annual Youth Arts Festival

 The Green Energy Park is located off Haywood Road one-half mile past the Huddle House in Dillsboro.
 Please carpool if you can as there is limited parking.

-This year, a free shuttle will run from Western Builders (164 WBI Drive) parking lots during the event!
+A free shuttle usually runs from Western Builders (164 WBI Drive) parking lots during the event!
 If the shuttle is not there when you park, please wait about 10 to 15 minutes for it to make its trip back to that lot.